liftoff/HumanInput/README.rst

     HI.on('keyup:a', aKeyReleased); // keydown works too (only losers use keypress)
     // Call your function whenever *any* key is pressed HI.on('keydown', theAnyKeyHasBeenFound);
-    // Uppercase letters (chars that work with .toUpperCase()) typed with shift are handled automatically HI.on('A', capitalAPressed); // Gets converted to 'shift-a' when the event is registered
+    // Keys typed with shift are handled automatically HI.on('A', capitalAPressed); // Non-letters like '!' are also handled automatically!
     // You can also specify a key's location if the browser knows the difference HI.on('keydown:shiftleft', leftPaddle);
     // Combos!
 NOTE: Technically, *event* combos (not limited to keys!)